ogakuzuko/linear-enhanced-mcp/README.md

-  status?: string;      // Optional: New status assigneeId?: string;  // Optional: New assignee ID priority?: number;    // Optional: New priority (0-4) }
+  status?: string;      // Optional: New status assigneeId?: string;  // Optional: New assignee ID priority?: number;    // Optional: New priority (0-4) labels?: string[];   // Optional: Label IDs to apply to the issue labels?: string[];   // Optional: Label IDs to apply to the issue }
 ```